 In accordance with current legal restrictions, use of amenities is modified as follows:

-- Open and available for use is the fire pit and golf at Old Edwards Club where modified rules of engagement are in place.
+- Old Edwards Club is open for golf and fire pit use, where modified rules of engagement are in place.

-Due to the NC governor’s order—as of Saturday, September 5—our fitness center will now open at 30% capacity, which means 3 people at a time.
+Due to the NC governor’s order—our fitness center is open at 30% capacity, which means three guests at a time.
 We are asking guests to limit time in the facility to one hour when it is at capacity.
 The following rules are in place while using the fitness center:

 - Sanitize your hands